kiranbakale/AMI-Readme/docs/environment_configure.md

 The Toolkit provides multiple curated [Ansible Playbooks and Roles](../ansible) that will install and configure GitLab as per the [Reference Architectures](https://docs.gitlab.com/ee/administration/reference_architectures/).

+:information_source:&nbsp; It's recommended that users have a good working knowledge of Ansible and GitLab administration before proceeding.
+This documentation assumes this throughout.

 [[_TOC_]]

 ## Overview

-Installing and configuring GitLab automatically is the most involved part of the process, as such Ansible is the most involved part of the Toolkit as a result.
+Installing and configuring GitLab automatically is the most complex part of the process, as such Ansible is the most complex part of the Toolkit as a result.
 It's worth highlighting then how it works at a high level before we detail the steps on how to set up and use it.

 ### Playbooks and Roles